4.2.2.2 Nonlinear Fitting with System FunctionFitting-NLFit-Built-in

 We will use the No Inhibitor data to illustrate how to calculate and by L-B plot.

-- Go back to the raw data worksheet and add two more columns by clicking the button.
+button.
 Right-click on column D and select Set As: X from the context fly-out menu to set it as an X column.
 Right-click on column D again and select Set Column Values to bring up the Set Values dialog.
-In the dialog edit box, enter:
+In the dialog edit box, enter: 1/Col(A) and set the Recalculate mode as None, since we don't need to auto update the reciprocal values in this example.

 - Similarly, set column E's values as